danjlawson/DST_parallel/README.md

 # Parallel processing with HADOOP and PYSPARK

+IMPORTANT: [Google Colab has PySpark support](https://colab.research.google.com/github/asifahmed90/pyspark-ML-in-Colab/blob/master/PySpark_Regression_Analysis.ipynb) and therefore may be the best place to work.
+Try to get the examples running in colab.

 ## Intended Learning Outcomes

 In this session we create a parallel processing architecture that everyone can use.
 It is preferable to use the University High Performance Computing infrastructure, but that might be difficult for everyone to access.
 This is an alternative pipeline that will work on any computer, be it PC, mac, or linux.